 Serious but rare adverse events reported with tirzepatide include acute pancreatitis, acute gallbladder disease, and hypoglycemia (primarily when used with insulin or sulfonylureas).
 The overall safety profile established across the SURPASS and SURMOUNT programs — encompassing more than 10,000 participants — shows that tirzepatide is generally well tolerated, with most patients able to continue treatment through dose escalation.

-Compounded tirzepatide offers a more accessible alternative.
-Produced by 503A and 503B compounding pharmacies under FDA oversight, compounded versions typically cost between $300 and $500 per month.
-At Weight Method, we offer tirzepatide subscriptions starting at $349 per month.
-This includes the medication, prescriber evaluation, dosing management, and ongoing clinical support.
-Our medical team determines whether tirzepatide is appropriate based on your health profile, BMI, and treatment goals — regardless of which brand indication you might have pursued through traditional channels.
+A telehealth subscription offers that predictability.
+At Weight Method, we offer tirzepatide subscriptions starting at $329 per month, dispensed by U.S.-licensed compounding pharmacies.
+The all-inclusive price covers the medication, prescriber evaluation, dosing management, and ongoing clinical support — with no insurance prior-authorization, no pharmacy runs, and a flat monthly rate you can plan around.
+Our medical team determines whether tirzepatide is appropriate based on your health profile, BMI, and treatment goals, regardless of which brand indication you might have pursued through traditional channels.

 Take our 2-minute quiz to see if you qualify for GLP-1 treatment.